joel-day/LeetCode-Workspace/README.md

 Photo by <a href="https://unsplash.com/@olav_ahrens?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Olav Ahrens Røtne</a> on <a href="https://unsplash.com/photos/person-playing-magic-cube-4Ennrbj1svk?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>

-- For each solution, I provide the Intuition, Approach, Complexity, and Code.
+- For each solution, I provide the Intuition, Approach, and Code in Python and Javascript.
 Source: 'Top Interview 150' list on LeetCode.

 - I try to go beyond just finding a solution that works and instead find one that is optimized to minimize both time and space complexity.
 For example, avoiding nested loops with n^2 time complexity, and creating new variables only when necessary.